Northern sooty woodpecker

 The northern sooty woodpecker (Mulleripicus funebris) is a species of bird in the family Picidae.

 It is endemic to Luzon, Marinduque, Catanduanes and the Polillo Islands in the Philippines.
 Its natural habitats are tropical moist lowland forests and tropical moist montane forests.

 The northern sooty woodpecker was once considered conspecific with the southern sooty woodpecker and both were lumped together as Mulleripicus funebris and known simply as the "sooty woodpecker".

 Description and taxonomy

-EBird describes the bird as "A large woodpecker of foothill forest on Luzon and neighboring islands.
-Entirely black with a long-pointed tail, fine speckling on the neck, pale eyes, and a yellow bill.
-Male has a reddish face.
-Males on Polillo have a gray crown.
-Occurs together with White-bellied Woodpecker and Luzon Flameback, but has a dark belly.
-Voice includes a loud, quavering squeal.
-Gives powerful drums.

 They exhibit sexual dimorphism in which males have red facial markings.
 They are typically seen alone or as a pair and presumed to feed mainly on invertebrates.
 The breeding season is reported as March to May.

 Both the southern sooty woodpecker and the northern sooty woodpecker were previously considered to be subspecies of the same species, Mulleripicus funebris, known simply as the "sooty woodpecker".
 They were split as distinct species by the IOC in 2021.

 The Northern sooty differs from the Southern sooty with its darker gray plumage, the male's burgundy markings over its entire face, smaller white spots on its neck and face and larger size in comparison to its Southern counterpart's light gray plumage and male's red facial markings over cheek.